Redirect Types Explained

 302 Found / 307 Temporary

-These codes tell search engines "the content has moved for now, but keep checking the original URL."
-New rankings will likely not be passed to the destination.
+These codes tell search engines the content has moved temporarily, but the original URL should remain canonical.

 308 Permanent Redirect